AdguardTeam/CodeGuidelines/Go/Go.md

     where a `iota` may be used or where all constants belong to a certain type, there is no reason to group `type`s.

+ *  <a href="#li-73ab5406" id="li-73ab5406" name="li-73ab5406">§</a>
+    Don't write non-test code with more than four (**4**) levels of indentation.
+    Just like [Linus said][3tabs], plus an additional level for an occasional error check or struct initialization.

+    The exception proving the rule is the table-driven test code, where an additional level of indentation is allowed.

  *  <a href="#li-537482f3" id="li-537482f3" name="li-537482f3">§</a>
     Group `require.*` blocks together with the preceding related statements, but separate from the following `assert.*` and unrelated requirements.